 by Capitaland & CDL

-Soon to be launched in Singapore’s prime district 09, in the well loved River Valley precinct, will be Capitaland & City Development Ltd’s latest enbloc acquisition of the former Liang Court on River Valley Road.
+Soon to be launched in Singapore’s prime district 09, in the hip & well loved Clarke Quay precinct, will be Capitaland & City Development Ltd’s latest enbloc acquisition of the former Liang Court on River Valley Road.

-Canninghil Square is within walking distance to the Fort Canning MRT Station.
+Canninghil Square and Canninghill Piers are within walking distance to the Fort Canning MRT Station.

 * seeking indication of interest

 |No of Units :

 CapitaLand and CDL introduce CanningHill Piers, a new landmark residence nestled between Fort Canning Hill and Singapore River

 Liang Court site to be turned into integrated development with 700 apartments